Learning Fair Models without Sensitive Attributes: A Generative Approach: Introduction

-Therefore, in this paper, we study a novel problem of learning fair classifiers without sensitive attributes by estimating sensitive information from the training data.
+Therefore, in this paper, we study a novel problem of learning fair classifiers without sensitive attributes by estimating sensitive information from training data.
 There are several challenges: (i) how can we effectively estimate sensitive information given that the sensitive attributes have a dependency on both relevant features and labels? and (ii) how to incorporate the estimated sensitive information to learn fair classifiers?
-To fill this gap, we propose a novel framework Fair Models Without Sensitive Attributes, FairWS.
-It adopts a probabilistic graphical model to capture the dependency between sensitive attributes, relevant features and labels, which paves a way to effectively estimate the sensitive attributes with Variational Autoencoder.

-FairWS then uses estimated sensitive information to regularize models and obtain a fairer classifier.
-The main contributions are as follows: \begin{itemize}[leftmargin=*] \item We study a novel problem of learning fair classifier without sensitive attributes by estimating sensitive information from the training data; \item We propose a new framework FairWS, which is flexible to estimate sensitive information from relevant features in various formats such as texts and graphs and utilize the inferred sensitive information to regularize existing classifiers to achieve fairness; \item We conduct experiments on real-world datasets with relevant features in various formats to demonstrate the effectiveness of FairWS for fair and high accuracy classification. \end{itemize}
+To fill this gap, we propose a novel framework \underline{Fair} Models \underline{W}ithout \underline{S}ensitive Attributes (FairWS).
+It adopts a probabilistic graphical model to capture the dependency between sensitive attributes, relevant features, irrelevant features and labels.
+Then, a Variational Autoencoder is used to model these relationships in the probabilistic graphical model, which paves a way to effectively estimate the sensitive attributes.
+To ensure the fairness of the given predictions, FairWS designs a fairness regularization term based on the estimated sensitive information.
+The main contributions are as follows: \begin{itemize}[leftmargin=*] \item We study a novel problem of learning fair classifiers without sensitive attributes by estimating sensitive information from the training data; \item We propose a new framework FairWS, which is flexible to estimate sensitive information from relevant features in various formats such as texts and graphs and utilize the inferred sensitive information to regularize existing classifiers to achieve fairness; \item We conduct experiments on real-world datasets with relevant features in various formats to show the effectiveness of FairWS for fair and high accuracy classification. \end{itemize}